Downton Abbey: The Grand Finale: Release

 On 8 September 2025, the film premiered in London and New York City.
 On 10 September 2025, NBC aired Downton Abbey Celebrates the Grand Finale to promote the film.
 The television special, which was filmed at London's Savoy Hotel, reunited the cast for a look back at the legacy of the television series and also included an exclusive preview of the film.
 On 11 September 2025, the film was released next in Italy and Australia.
 On 12 September 2025, the film was generally released to all remaining cinemas.
 On 19 September 2025, the film was released in Norway.

-After the film's digital release, it debuted and peaked at number 2 on the UK Film Chart, on 28 October 2025.
+Home media

+As part of Focus Features' long-term deal with Amazon Prime Video, the film streamed on Peacock beginning on 7 November 2025, before moving to Prime Video for the next ten, and returning to Peacock for the remaining four.

 Reception

+Box office

+Downton Abbey: The Grand Finale grossed $44.96 million in the United States and Canada, and $58.5 million in other countries, for a worldwide total of $103.5 million.

+Critical response

-On Metacritic, which uses a weighted average, the film holds a score of 66 out of 100 based on 31 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 31 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Pete Hammond for Deadline writes that Julian Fellowes had "created such a memorable group of characters it is hard to finally say goodbye to them", opining the "witty and wise finale" is a "goodbye worth saying".
+Pete Hammond of Deadline Hollywood wrote that Fellowes had "created such a memorable group of characters it is hard to finally say goodbye to them", opining that the "witty and wise finale" is a "goodbye worth saying".